Deduplicate Across Salesforce Leads and Contacts

 In Salesforce, navigate to Setup > Data > Data Export.

-Click Export Now, check the box for the record type, and then click Start Export.
+Click Export Now, select the record type, and then click Start Export.
 You'll receive an email when the file is ready for download.

 salesforce-setup-data-export-contacts.png